-Jennifer L. Mnookin, David G. Price and Dallas P. Price Professor of Law, assumed the role of dean at UCLA School of Law in August 2015.
-A leading evidence scholar and a member of the UCLA Law faculty since 2005, Dean Mnookin previously served as Vice Dean for Faculty and Research from 2007 to 2009, and Vice Dean for Faculty Recruitment and Intellectual Life in 2012-13.
+Jennifer L. Mnookin, David G. Price and Dallas P. Price Professor of Law, became dean of the UCLA School of Law in August 2015.
+A member of the UCLA Law faculty since 2005, she served as Vice Dean for Faculty and Research from 2007 to 2009, and Vice Dean for Faculty Recruitment and Intellectual Life in 2012-13.

-Prior to joining the UCLA Law faculty, Dean Mnookin was Professor of Law and Barron F. Black Research Professor at the University of Virginia School of Law, and Visiting Professor of Law at Harvard Law School.
+Prior to joining UCLA Law, Dean Mnookin was professor of law and Barron F. Black Research Professor at the University of Virginia School of Law, and visiting professor of law at Harvard Law School.
 She received her A.B. from Harvard University, her J.D. from Yale Law School, and a Ph.D. in History and Social Study of Science and Technology from M.I.T.